'Disappearing' Infectious Diseases

 Treatment.
 Once diagnosis of acute rheumatic fever has been made, 1.2 million units of benzathine penicillin G should be administered intramuscularly or, alternatively, 10 days of oral procaine penicillin.16 Erythromycin can be used in the penicillin-allergic patient.
 Treatment with antibiotics has not been shown to alter cardiac outcomes from acute rheumatic fever.82

-Infectious diseases such varicella and measles have fallen off the radar of many emergency care providers, yet they remain endemic in many developing countries, and outbreaks occur in this country.
-It is also important to stay informed about health updates and advisories from local and state health departments regarding outbreaks within the geographical scope of the emergency care provider.
+Infectious diseases such varicella and measles have fallen off the radar of many primary care providers, yet they remain endemic in many developing countries, and outbreaks occur in this country.
+It is also important to stay informed about health updates and advisories from local and state health departments regarding outbreaks within the geographical scope of the primary care provider.

 Other diseases, such as pertussis and acute rheumatic fever, are rare but can be still encountered in the United States.
 Obtaining an immunization history in a patient who presents with a suspicious infectious disease is crucial.
 Discharge plans should include follow-up with the primary doctor for assessment of their immunization status, especially in high-risk patients such as infants, pregnant women, the elderly, and the immunocompromised.